CONSULTATION FEE RANGE

 Known as the Medical Cannabidiol Act, Senate Bill 2360 allowed CBD oil with a neurologist’s recommendation.

 It was also only available to children with intractable epilepsy.
 Furthermore, it contained no provision for legally obtaining the cannabinoid.
-However, Governor Terry Branstad signed an expanded version of the act into law in May 2017.
-It expanded the number of qualifying conditions, which we outline later in this guide.
+However, Governor Terry Branstad signed an expanded version of the act in May 2017.
+It increased the number of qualifying conditions.

 The state of Iowa doesn’t even include the word “marijuana” in its legal applications.
 Instead, it refers to the program as “Medical Cannabidiol.”
-Cannabidiol, aka CBD, is a non-intoxicating substance in cannabis and hemp that provides medical benefits without getting users high.
+Cannabidiol, aka CBD, is a non-intoxicating substance derived from hemp that provides medical benefits without getting users high.

 How to Get a Medical Marijuana Card in Iowa